-Points possible Years with at least 50% service budget committed, as above
+Points possible Years with at least 50% service

+budget committed, as above

 1 1

 2 5

 3 10

 4 15

 5 20

 10 30

-One (1) point will be awarded to projects that have a policy prohibiting smoking for all apartment units and common areas of the project.
+One (1) point will be awarded to projects that have a policy prohibiting smoking of commercial tobacco (including the use of electronic delivery devices) for all apartment units and common areas of the project.
 The applicant must develop and maintain a written occupancy policy that prohibits smoking in all apartment units and in all common areas of the project.
 The project must include a non-smoking clause in the lease for each unit.

-11. Intermediary Costs (soft costs).
+Intermediary Costs (soft costs).
 Points will be awarded to projects on a sliding scale of intermediary costs based on the percentage of total project costs.
 For those applicants receiving points under this item, this percentage will be enforced at issuance of the IRS Form 8609.

+†

 % of Total Project Cost Points

 0 - 15% 6

 15.1 - 20% 3

 20.1% - 25% 2

 25.1% - 30% 1

 30.1%+ 0

-12. Up to ten (10) points will be awarded to projects located in a node or corridor well-served by transit.
+Up to ten (10) points will be awarded to projects located in a node or corridor well-served by transit.